samelstob/notes/management-notes/papers/spark.md

 * REPL  - again this idea would not have occurred to me - by combining the ability to send compiled Classes to the cluster with the Scala REPL they were able to create an interactive Big Data cluster
-* It supports Python and Java but not in the same operation (as far as I can tell) - i.e. either of these languages can interact with RDDs but there is no cross-language data interchange (except through RDDs I suppose)
+* It supports Python and Java but not in the same operation (as far as I can tell) - i.e. either of these languages can interact with RDDs but there is no cross-language data interchange (except through serialized RDDs I suppose)
-* Failures - optimistic approach - Checkpoints are not used (I think) -
-  instead upon failure an RDD is reconstructed from it's lineage.
+* Failures - optimistic approach - Checkpoints are not used (except when specified to reduce recovery time)  - instead upon failure an RDD is reconstructed from it's lineage.
 In the case of no failures there is no performance penalty.
-* RDDs are read-only - with all the benefits that brings - very much like functional programming
+* RDDs are read-only - with all the benefits that brings (concurrency, caching) - very much like functional programming
 * Spark's performance over Hadoop seems to come through two key points - neither that surprising
   i) Significantly reducing disk access